 What are the restrictions on items that aren't duty-free?

 What kinds of things can I not bring back from my vacation at all?

 There are far too many banned items to bring back with you to list here.
 Thankfully, U.S. Customs and Border Protection [CBP] lists restricted and prohibited items here.*

 How can I report any complications or concerns with my vacation?

 Customer satisfaction is one of our best, and most important, hallmarks.
 If you would like to share your positive experience with us, or if you have any concerns regarding your trip, please visit our Customer Care page for assistance.

 *Vacation Express cannot guarantee the accuracy of information located on external/third party websites.

 †Laws, rules, regulations, and restrictions regarding drone use vary widely from country to country and can change often.
 The restrictions listed on this page are not all-encompassing and may no longer be accurate.
-Vacation Express takes no responsibility for damage or seizure of your drone[s], any fines or sentencing imposed, or other loss of property due to the failure of you not knowing the laws and/or requirements of the country you are visiting.
+Vacation Express takes no responsibility for damage or seizure of your drone[s], any fines or sentencing imposed, or other loss of property or imprisonment due to the failure of you not knowing the laws and/or requirements of the airline you are traveling with or country you are traveling to.